adomokos/climb_that_mountain/blog/2017/02/golang.md

   return items
 }
 ```
-The function is doing the same as `fmap`, similar test should verify the logic.
+The function is doing the same as `fmap`, a similar test should verify the logic.

 I added two benchmark tests to cover these functions: